Telicent-io/telicent-core-charts/charts/telicent-preview/charts/paperback-writer/README.md

 ### Global Parameters

-Contains global parameters; these parameters are mirrored within the Telicent preview umbrella chart
+Contains global parameters; these parameters are mirrored within the Telicent preview umbrella chart.
-Note: Only global parameters used within this chart will be listed below
+Note: Only global parameters used within this chart will be listed below.

 | Name                             | Description                                                                                                                                         | Value              |
 | -------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------ |